Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry

 This paper is organized as follows.
-In Section~\ref{Thehyperboloidmodelofhyperbolicgeometry} we describe hyperspherical geometry and its corresponding metric, global geodesic distance function, Laplacian and hyperspherical coordinate systems which parametrize points on this manifold.
-In Section~\ref{AGreensfunctioninthehyperboloidmodel} for hyperspherical geometry, we show how to compute `radial' harmonics in a geodesic polar coordinate system and derive several alternative expressions for a `radial' fundamental solution of the Laplace's equation on the $R$-radius hypersphere.
+In Section~\ref{Thehyperboloidmodelofhyperbolicgeometry}, we describe hyperspherical geometry and its corresponding metric, global geodesic distance function, Laplace--Beltrami operator (Laplacian), and hyperspherical global geodesic polar coordinate systems which parametrize points on this manifold.
+In Section~\ref{AGreensfunctioninthehyperboloidmodel}, for hyperspherical geometry, we show how to compute `radial' harmonics in a geodesic polar coordinate system and derive several alternative expressions for a `radial' opposite antipodal fundamental solution of the Laplace's equation on the $R$-radius hypersphere.